Corns and calluses

 When to Contact a Health Professional

-Very closely check your feet if you have diabetes or numbness in the feet or toes.
-If you have diabetes and notice problems with your feet, contact your health care provider.
+Check your feet carefully if you have diabetes or numbness in the feet or toes.

 Scardina RJ, Lee SM.
 Corns.
 In: Frontera, WR, Silver JK, eds.
 Essentials of Physical Medicine and Rehabilitation.
 2nd ed.
 Philadelphia, Pa: Saunders Elsevier; 2008:chap 79.